sebasvila/fif/content/posts/reparacio-kaiser-piccolo/index.md

 	title="The special wrench for Kaiser Piccolo (top side)" >}}

-## Be Carefull With the Bearing Balls
+## Take Apart the Boring Head

 Now the Kaiser Piccolo head can be taken apart.
 It is usefull to mark the original position of the nut to be tightened appropiately when mounted again.
 Then, just grip it on the vice and unscrew slighty the top nut until can be turned by hand.

+{{< alert warning >}}
-Do not unscrew it completely!

-Inside the head there are a couple of ball bearings that will fall when you unscrew it.
-Thus, it's very interesting to work on the head maintaining it in a plastic container that voids losing balls.
+Do not unscrew the nut completely!
+Inside the head there are a couple of ball bearings that will fall off when you unscrew it.
+{{< /alert >}}

+It's very interesting to work on the head maintaining it in a plastic container that avoids losing balls.
 With this care, just unscrew the nut and the head rings will be freeded and the top bearing will appear.
 Preserve the steel balls in a secure container using tweezers.
 There are 54 balls of 2mm.

 {{< figure src="femella-superior.jpg"
 	loading="lazy"